 Narcissism and gaslighting in relationships go hand in hand.

-Having the kind of relationship that YOU KNOW you deserve is impossible with a narcissist who has the emotional span of a shoe… let alone a GASLIGHTER, who takes the manipulation to a level that attacks the very foundation of your being.
+Having the kind of relationship that YOU KNOW you deserve is impossible with a narcissist.
+Narcissists have an all-about-me agenda with the emotional span of a shoe.
+Gaslighters take the manipulation to a level that attacks the very foundation of your being.

 Gaslighting in relationships can seem like an impossible flame to extinguish because as the manipulation deepens, the sole source of your happiness and identity becomes the relationsh*t.